How Long Does it Take to Get Used to Dentures

 The amount of saliva you produce can also impact the adjustment period.
 If your mouth is too dry, keeping your dentures in place will be harder.
 However, too much saliva can cause dentures to slip and slide around in the mouth.

-With proper care and regular follow-up appointments, you can adjust to wearing your dentures in a relatively short amount of time.
+With proper care and regular follow-up appointments, you can adjust to wearing your dentures relatively quickly.

 The first few days are typically the most challenging, with common discomfort, soreness, and difficulty speaking and eating.
 However, with time and practice, most people adjust well to dentures and can easily resume normal activities.

-Adjusting to dentures can be a challenging but rewarding experience.
-With patience, practice, and the right support, you can easily overcome any difficulty initially and enjoy wearing your dentures for years to come.
+Adjusting to dentures can be challenging.
+But with patience, practice, and the right support, you can easily overcome any initial difficulty and enjoy wearing your dentures for years to come.